QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 and assume that $\sigma_\epsilon = 1$ for convenience

+Let's compute the steady-state Kalman filter for this system.

+Let $K$
-Compute the steady-state Kalman filter for this system and let $K$ be the steady-state gain and $a_{t+1}$ the one-step ahead innovation.
+be the steady-state gain and $a_{t+1}$ the one-step ahead innovation.

-The innovations representation is
+The steady-state innovations representation is

 $$
 \begin{aligned} \hat \epsilon_{t+1} & = 0 \hat \epsilon_t + K a_{t+1} \cr
            z_{t+1} & = - \beta a_t + a_{t+1} \end{aligned}
 $$

-By applying formulas for the steady-state Kalman filter, by hand we computed that
+By applying formulas for the steady-state Kalman filter, by hand it is possible to verify that
 $K = \beta^2, \sigma_a^2 = \beta^{-2} \sigma_\epsilon^2 = \beta^{-2},$
 and $\Sigma = (1-\beta^2) \sigma_\epsilon^2$.

-We can also obtain these formulas via the classical filtering theory described in {doc}`this lecture <classical_filtering>`.
+Alternatively, we can  obtain these formulas via the classical filtering theory described in {doc}`this lecture <classical_filtering>`.

 ## News Shocks and Less Informative Shocks